 Engineering Fields

-Aerospace Engineering is the field of Engineering concerned with the design, development, construction, testing, and operation of vehicles operating in the Earth's atmosphere or in outer space.
+Aerospace Engineering: Aerospace Engineering is the field of Engineering concerned with the design, development, construction, testing, and operation of vehicles operating in the Earth's atmosphere or in outer space.
 Aerospace Engineers design and develop technology for commercial aviation, the national defense, and space exploration.
 The design of a flight vehicle demands a Renaissance knowledge of most of the Engineering disciplines.
 A typical Aerospace Engineer must be fluent in the sciences of aerodynamics, thermodynamics, statics, dynamics, computer programming, propulsion systems, structural design, materials, avionics, stability, and control systems, just to name a few.www.globaldig.blogspot.com

 Agricultural Engineering: Agricultural Engineers apply Engineering principles to problems of food and fiber production, storage, and processing; animal and plant environments (including the construction of livestock buildings); agricultural wastes management; irrigation and drainage; and other phases of agriculture and related industries.
 This field is unique in that it requires a general understanding and appreciation of the biological, soil-management, chemical, and environmental aspects of agriculture, plus a knowledge of Engineering fundamentals.